Frequently Asked Questions (FAQ)

 Family Child Care Home Education Network

-If the DRDP-PS is completed three times a year, as some programs require, are the results still valid?
+Are the results valid if the DRDP-PS is completed three times a year, as some programs require?

 Yes, the results will still be valid since the instrument is calibrated and not dependent on frequency.